-R42 If any projectile needs to be fired during the Three-minute Setup Period, it must be launched into the projectile clearance bag.
+R40 If any projectile needs to be fired during the Three-minute Setup Period, it must be launched into the projectile clearance bag.

-Penalties: Verbal Warning.
-If the Verbal Warning is ineffective, the offending robot will be issued a Red Card.
+Penalties: The offending robot can be issued a Red Card as the maximum penalty.

-R43 During the Three-Minute Setup Period, robots intending to change their modules or parts must meet the requirements for "Equivalent Parts".
+R41 During the Three-Minute Setup Period, robots intending to change their modules or parts must meet the requirements for "Equivalent Parts".

-Penalties: Verbal Warning.
-If the Verbal Warning is ineffective, the offending robot will be issued a Red Card.
+Penalties: The offending robot can be issued a Red Card as the maximum penalty.